Vamps (film): Plot

 Stacy begins a relationship with a young college student named Joey.
 It is soon revealed that Joey is the son of the infamous vampire slayer Dr. Van Helsing who is in town to find and kill vampires.
 After spending the night at Joey's place, he sees Stacy crawling down the side of his apartment building in order to get home before the sun rises.
 Despite his initial shock, Joey accepts that Stacy is a vampire and the two resume dating.
-Stacy soon discovers she is pregnant and is informed that the baby will not survive unless she becomes human again which can only happen if they kill Ciccerus.
+Stacy soon discovers she is pregnant and is informed that the baby will not survive unless she becomes human again which can only happen if they kill Cisserus.

-The girls team up with Joey and Dr. Van Helsing and after a struggle, they end up killing Ciccerus so that Stacy can keep her baby and have a future with Joey.
+The girls team up with Joey and Helsing and after a struggle, they end up killing Cisserus so that Stacy can keep her baby and have a future with Joey.
 Stacy looks relatively the same despite being forty years old, but Goody rapidly ages into an old woman.
 Revealing her actual age, Goody accompanies Joey and Stacy to Times Square where Goody reminisces about her life.
 As the sun rises, Goody disintegrates into sand as a side effect of her old age.

-A few years later as the credits roll, Stacy and Joey show up at Dr. Van Helsing's house to pick up their young daughter, whom they have named after Goody.
-As Van Helsing plays with his granddaughter, he notices that the little girl sports a set of vampire fangs.
+A few years later as the credits roll, Stacy and Joey show up at Helsing's house to pick up their young daughter, whom they have named after Goody.
+As Helsing plays with his granddaughter, he notices that the little girl sports a set of vampire fangs.
 Rather than being horrified, he seems amused.